xino2/WordConstructor/README.md

 Word game

-This is a game were you have to make words from letters displayed in a grid.
+In this game you have to make the most words from the letters displayed in a grid.